Find a Doctor

 Woburn, MA 01801

 Applicants must register with the National Resident Match Program for PGY 2 positions in Physical Medicine and Rehabilitation.
-Applications should be received for preliminary review by mid-October.
-Completed applications (including Dean's Letter) are requested by mid-November.
+Applications should be received for preliminary review by October 21, 2020.
 All of the above information must be received before we can review your application.

 Applicants are invited for interviews by e-mail once the Admissions Committee has reviewed completed applications.
 A choice of dates is available.
-Interviews are held in November, December and January, and every effort is made to accommodate applicants' preferences.
+Interviews will be held in December and January.

 If you have any unanswered questions about the program, you may contact: